Toggle: English / Spanish

 Exams and Tests

-Your doctor will look at your skin and clothing for signs of lice.
+Your health care provider will look at your skin and clothing for signs of lice.

 - Full-grown lice are the size of a sesame seed, have 6 legs, and are tan to grayish-white.

 - Nits are lice eggs.
-They will most often be seen in the clothing of someone with lice, most commonly around the waist and in the armpits.
+They will most often be seen in the clothing of someone with lice, usually around the waist and in the armpits.

 You should also be checked for head and pubic lice if you have body lice.

 Scratching can make your skin more likely to become infected.
-Rarely, lice may carry uncommon diseases, such as trench fever.
 Because body lice spread easily to others, people you live with and sexual partners need to be treated as well.
+In rare cases, lice carry uncommon diseases, such as trench fever, which may be spread to humans.

 When to Contact a Medical Professional

-Call your health care provider if you have lice in your clothing or itching that does not go away.
+Call your provider if you have lice in your clothing or itching that does not go away.

 Diaz JH.
 Lice (pediculosis).
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2009:chap 293.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 294.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.